5 Segmentation

 w 0.801055

-You are likely to find exactly what you expect to see here.
-So, why does ethnicity matter?
+You are likely going to find exactly what you expect to find here.
+So, why does ethnicity matter.
 Perhaps it doesn’t as a point estimate.
 Longitudinally you can think of applications.
-Is it meaningful that ticket buyers tend to live nearby, and most identify with a particular ethnicity?
+Is it meaningful that ticket buyers tend to live nearby and most of the ticket buyers identify with a certain ethnicity?
 What does this mean in five or ten years as an area grows?

 It is also typically useful to look at crosstabs of the data.
-For example, let’s compare African Americans to white fans.
+Let’s compare African Americans to white fans.

 #-----------------------------------------------------------------